 Finding affordable therapy in New York City can be a daunting task.
 Big cities tend to be more expensive than rural areas.
 They draw top talent that often charges top rates for their services.

-Those in the Manhattan area seeking a trusted provider that offers mental health services and therapy should contact us to learn about our rates and services.
+Those in New York state seeking a trusted provider that offers mental health services and therapy should contact us to learn about our rates and services.

 Note: the cost for the intake session is $200 and $175 per session afterwards.